andraugust/andraugust.github.io/quantum-2.md

 $$

-Which is a simple first-order ODE for each component.
+This is a simple first-order ODE for each component.
 The solution is

 $$